Frequently Asked Questions

 Typically, selling costs range from 6-10% of the home's sale price.
 This includes:

-With Tony Karak Realty, we provide a detailed cost breakdown upfront and invest in professional marketing to maximize your return on investment.
+With Tony Karak, we provide a detailed cost breakdown upfront and invest in professional marketing to maximize your return on investment.

 How long does it take to sell a home in Charlotte?